 Parking permits are required to park in school parking lots.
 Parking permits can be picked up at the bookkeeper's office.
 Parking permits must be prominently displayed on either the dash or the rearview mirror.
-Students may not park in the spaces for "staff only" or any other unauthorized spaces.
+Students may Do not park in the spaces for "staff only" or any other unauthorized spaces.
 Cars parked on campus without a parking permit or illegally parked are subject to a parking ticket and towing charges.
 Drivers who continue to abuse parking regulations will lose their school vehicle use privileges and are subject to school disciplinary action.
 (Education Code 48900, Subsection k).
+Parking permits can be picked up at the bookkeeper's office.
+Parking permits must be prominently displayed on either the dash or the rear-view mirror.
 Loitering is prohibited in all parking lots before, break, lunch, and after school.